Author: Paul Frith

 The same type of shared learning can be achieved when looking at practices across countries.
 Australia were looking to the UK for examples and I was learning from Australia, New Zealand and other Countries represented.
 I was able to show how we, in the UK, have transformed the public sector waste management in the past 15 years, saving huge amounts of resources through the systems put in place, the strategies and policies envisaged, and enacted by all the players (central, local government, waste management contractors and their advisers) through recycling activity in particular.
 And most importantly the public themselves bought into it – the ‘customer’ accepted, welcomed and now come to expect, this change, this higher level of service.

-We bring this thinking to all our work for businesses of any type whether office based or in manufacturing, it starts with measurement, and our measuring service is £425 / site (+VAT).
+We bring this thinking to all our work for businesses of any type whether office based or in manufacturing, it starts with measurement.
 This gives you the information and a clear baseline from which to improve.
 So contact us for any support on environmental measurement, PR and good practice – we will support your business into a Circular Economy mind set and will also help you assert this strong message across to your customers and suppliers.

 The draft EU Circular Economy package has been published and it is coming down the track, stay ahead of it!